visuellverstehen/statamic-asset-atlas/README.md

 php artisan migrate
 ```

-Now whenever you save an item that relates to asset, the reference is tracked in AssetAtlas.
+Now whenever you save an item that relates to an asset, the reference is tracked in AssetAtlas.
 On moving, deleting or replacing an asset, AssetAtlas provides all references to the asset instead of the base Statamic logic of checking all possible items.

 You can (and should) initialise the atlas using this command: